adefossez/julius/README.md

 ## Benchmarks

 You can find speed tests (and comparisons to reference implementations) on the [benchmark documentation][bench].
-This was evaluated on a Google Colab Pro instance, both on CPU and GPU.
+The CPU benchmarks are run on a Mac Book Pro 2020, with a 2 GHz quadcore intel CPU.
+The GPUs benchmark are run on Google Colab Pro (e.g. V100 or P100 NVidia GPU).
 We also compare the validity of our implementations, as compared to reference ones like `resampy` or `torch.nn.Conv1d`.